 She turned and fled.

-Rosalie heard Esme call from behind her, but she down the hallway and out the window in less than a second, her feet hitting the soft forest floor before Esme had finished her name.
+Rosalie heard Esme call from behind her, but she was down the hallway and out the window in less than a second, her feet hitting the soft forest floor before Esme had finished her name.

-Rosalie heard Carlisle's voice in a soft command and footsteps began to chase her, down the stairs and toward the backdoor in the blink of an eye.
+"Go after her."
+Carlisle gave the soft command and footsteps began to chase her, down the stairs and toward the backdoor in the blink of an eye.

 Mind blank, keep your mind blank, she chanted internally.
 She paused just under the window.
 Her feet flicked one after another, sending her high heels flying.
 She cringed.
 They were beautiful shoes and now were in the dirt.
 Her toes dug into the soft earth and she took off like a bullet before the others had even left the stairs.